MobileFineTuner: A Mobile-Native Framework for On-Device LLM Fine-Tuning in Real-World Embedded AI Applications: Resource-aware training runtime

 MobileFineTuner identifies two central challenges for LLM fine-tuning on mobile phones: \textbf{memory limitations (RAM)} and \textbf{energy constraints}.
 On the memory side, a “rule-of-thumb” estimate suggests that 16 GB of RAM is required per 1 billion parameters for FP16 training \cite{McKeag2025}, with the requirement doubling for FP32 training .
 In contrast, typical mobile phones in 2025 are equipped with only 4-16 GB of RAM \cite{AndroidAuthority2025}, making memory capacity a major bottleneck for LLM fine-tuning on mobile phones.
 On the energy side, continuous forward and backward passes over large models impose sustained computational loads, resulting in significant power consumption and accelerated battery drain.
 Since mobile devices typically rely on relatively small battery packs (e.g., ~3000–5000 mAh) and must simultaneously support regular user activities, performing LLM fine-tuning on mobile phones without energy optimization would severely degrade the overall user experience.

-In this section, we propose several built-in optimizations specifically designed for fine-tuning LLMs on mobile phones, which can be directly invoked by users.
-Section~4.1 presents our memory optimization techniques, covering parameters sharding and gradients accumulation, while Section~4.2 introduces our energy optimization strategy.
+In this section, we propose a resource-aware training runtime including several built-in optimizations specifically designed for fine-tuning LLMs on mobile phones.
+Section~4.1 presents our memory optimization techniques, covering parameters sharding, gradients accumulation, activation checkpoint and memory-efficient attention, while Section~4.2 introduces our energy optimization strategy.